 The appointment will take approximately one hour.
 There will be time for feedback and for you to ask any questions.
 If you would like time to warm-up before your assessment it is a good idea to arrive a little early and let our receptionist know when you arrive.

 What should I bring to the appointment?

 Dancers should wear comfortable clothing such as you would wear to a dance class.
-Most dancers where leggings or shorts which is ideal for the podiatrist to see your legs.
+Most dancers wear leggings or shorts which is ideal for your CSSM practitioner to see your legs.
 Also you will need to bring in all your current dance shoes.

-If your podiatrist recommends that you need to improve in some areas, they will develop a plan to address your needs, this may invlove recommendations to attend our in-house Pointe Preparation classes or alternatively a home exercise program for which we will supply a video to take home to practice with.
-Once you feel ready you can make another appointment with the podiatrist and she can check that everything is correct.
+If your practitioner recommends that you need to improve in some areas, they will develop a plan to address your needs.
+This may involve a home exercise program to work on, or we may recommend you come in for practitioner supervised strength classes.
+The practitioner will then schedule a follow up appointment with the dancer to reassess the areas of concerns.
 She will then send the report to your teacher explaining that you are ready to commence pointe work.

-The team at Camberwell Sports & Spinal Medicine have developed expertise over several years of working with adolescent dancers.
-Understanding the rigours of performance and practice which creates an injury risk profile unique to participants.
-All the while forming a detailed understanding of the management and treatment of these lower limb injuries.
+The team at Camberwell Sports & Spinal Medicine have developed expertise over several years of working with adolescent dancers understanding the rigours of performance and practice which creates an injury risk profile unique to participants.
+The team has formed a detailed understanding of the management and treatment of these lower limb injuries.

-Appointments can be made with Genevieve by calling the clinic on 03 9889 1078.
-Alternatively appointments can be made via our online portal at our website www.cssm.com.au
+Appointments can be made with Kelsey by calling the clinic on 9889 1078.
+Alternatively, appointments can be made via our online portal at our website.

 A comprehensive pre-pointe assessment can take between 30 – 40 minutes.
 We allow an hour for this appointment to enable time to go through the results of the testing and formulate a plan with the dancer.
 Any follow up appointments (if required) will be standard 30 minute appointments.